Explore the history of the Jewish community in Prague and the Czech lands. From the medieval times until the WW2.

 *need to purchase ticket

-- Guiding service – personal licensed guide (me)
+- Guiding service – personal licensed guide by Jewish Community in Prague (me)

 - Pick-up in the hotel or any other place (walking)